maildev/maildev/README.md

 without the need to click the "Relay" button mentioned above.
 The outgoing email options are required to enable this feature.

-Optionally you may pass an single email address which Maildev will forward all emails to instead of the original recipient.
+Optionally, you can specify a single email address to which Maildev will forward all emails instead of the original recipient.
 For example, using `--auto-relay you@example.com` will forward all emails to that address automatically.

-Additionally, you can pass a valid json file with additional configuration for what email addresses you would like to `allow` or `deny`.
+Additionally, you can pass a valid json file with additional configuration for which email addresses you would like to `allow` or `deny`.
 The last matching rule in the array will be the rule MailDev will follow.

 Example: